Estrogen and Progestin (Vaginal Ring Contraceptives)pronounced as (ess' troe jen) and (pro jes' tin)

-Cigarette smoking increases the risk of serious side effects from etonogestrel and ethinyl estradiol vaginal ring, including heart attacks, blood clots, and strokes.
-This risk is higher for women over 35 years old and heavy smokers (15 or more cigarettes per day).
-If you use etonogestrel and ethinyl estradiol ring, you should not smoke.
+Cigarette smoking increases the risk of serious side effects from estrogen and progestin vaginal ring, including heart attacks, blood clots, and strokes.
+This risk is higher for women over 35 years of age and heavy smokers (15 or more cigarettes per day).
+If you use estrogen and progestin, you should not smoke.

 Why is this medication prescribed?

-Etonogestrel and ethinyl estradiol vaginal ring is used to prevent pregnancy.
-Etonogestrel and ethinyl estradiol vaginal ring is in a class of medications called combination hormonal contraceptives (birth control medications).
-Etonogestrel is a progestin and ethinyl estradiol is an estrogen.
-Etonogestrel and ethinyl estradiol vaginal ring works by preventing ovulation (the release of an egg from the ovaries).
-It also changes the lining of the uterus (womb) to prevent pregnancy from developing and changes the mucus at the cervix (opening of the uterus) to prevent sperm (male reproductive cells) from entering.
-The contraceptive ring is a very effective method of birth control but does not prevent the spread of human immunodeficiency virus (HIV, the virus that causes acquired immunodeficiency syndrome [AIDS]) or other sexually transmitted diseases.
+Estrogen and progestin vaginal ring contraceptives are used to prevent pregnancy.
+Estrogen (ethinyl estradiol) and progestin (etonogestrel or segesterone) are two female sex hormones.
+Estrogen and progestin are in a class of medications called combination hormonal contraceptives (birth control medications).
+Combinations of estrogen and progestin work by preventing ovulation (the release of eggs from the ovaries).
+They also change the lining of the uterus (womb) to prevent pregnancy from developing and change the mucus at the cervix (opening of the uterus) to prevent sperm (male reproductive cells) from entering.
+Contraceptive vaginal rings are a very effective method of birth control, but they do not prevent the spread of human immunodeficiency virus (HIV, the virus that causes acquired immunodeficiency syndrome [AIDS]) and other sexually transmitted diseases.

 How should this medicine be used?

-Your doctor will tell you when you should insert your first contraceptive ring.
-This depends on whether you were using a different type of birth control in the past month, were not using birth control, or have recently given birth or had an abortion or miscarriage.
-In some cases, you may need to use an additional method of birth control for the first seven days that you use the contraceptive ring.
+Your doctor will tell you when you should insert your first contraceptive vaginal ring.
+This depends on whether you were using another type of birth control in the past month, were not using birth control, or have recently given birth or had an abortion or miscarriage.
+In some cases, you may need to use an additional method of birth control for the first 7 days that you use the contraceptive ring.
 Your doctor will tell you whether you need to use backup birth control and will help you choose a method, such as male condoms and/or spermicides.
-You should not use a diaphragm when a contraceptive ring is in place.
+You should not use a diaphragm, cervical cap, or a female condom when a contraceptive ring is in place.

 The contraceptive ring will usually stay in your vagina until you remove it.
-It may sometimes slip out when you are removing a tampon or having a bowel movement, or if you are very constipated or have not placed it properly in your vagina.
+It may sometimes slip out when you are removing a tampon, during intercourse, or having a bowel movement.
 Call your doctor if your contraceptive ring slips out often.

 Other uses for this medicine